jaredpalmer/formik/README.md

 ##### `setValues(fields: { [field]: any }) => void`
 Set `values` manually.

+##### `submitForm: () => void`
+Imperatively submit the form.
+A useful alternative to submitting the form via a "submit" type DOM Element.
+The "standard" submit workflow shall occur - i.e. toggling of the `isSubmitting` state, validation, and calling through to the registered [`handleSubmit`](#handlesubmit-e-reactformeventhtmlformevent--void) when the values are valid.

 ##### `touched: { [field]: string }`
 Touched fields.
 Use this to keep track of which fields have been visited.
 Use `handleBlur` to toggle on a given input.
 Keys work like `errors` and `values`.